 Vast stretches of ocean cover approximately 70% of the earth’s surface, yet we have still much to learn about what lies beneath.
 Where do thousands of sea creatures live and how do they survive?

-Fortunately for us viewers, the Blue Planet II team have spent four years travelling on 125 expeditions to 38 countries around the world, taking with them the latest cutting-edge technology capable of deep underwater filming.
+Fortunately for viewers, the Blue Planet II team spent four years travelling on 125 expeditions to 38 countries around the world, taking with them the latest cutting-edge technology capable of deep underwater filming.
 The resulting sequences are captivating.

 Fantastic footage was filmed in the oceans surrounding the Seychelles, Mexico, Norway, Australia and Japan – all destinations you can easily visit on a Saga holiday.

 Make 2018 extra special on a holiday of cruise with Saga.
 Find out more here.